tl-its-umich-edu/annoto-gai/README.md

 The `captionsProcessor.ipynb` notebook reads captions in the .srt file format provided within the subfolders of the `Captions` folder.

 ### Processing transcripts:
-The `TranscriptData` class when passed a `Config` object with the required video name and credentials will create a class object containing information for the segmented transcript provided within the subfolders of the `Captions` folder, where each line has an approximate duration, 30s default in this case.
+The `retrieveTranscript` function when passed a `configVars` class object  will return a class object containing information for the segmented transcript provided within the subfolders of the `Captions` folder, where each line has an approximate duration, 30s default in this case.
 This will be used for topic extraction and segmentation.

 ### Extracting topics:
 The `retrieveTopics` function takes the segmented transcript and return the `BERTopic` model used, and the topics over time that were extracted from the transcript.